 The investigator is required to assess and record the causal relationship.
 For all AEs, sufficient information should be obtained by the investigator to determine the causality of each adverse event.
-For AEs with a causal relationship to IBRANCE, follow-up by the investigator is required until the event and/or its sequelae resolve or stabilize at a level acceptable to the investigator, and Pfizer concurs with that assessment.
+For AEs with a causal relationship to palbociclib or other oncologic medicinal products for HR+/ HER2- MBC, follow-up by the investigator is required until the event and/or its sequelae resolve or stabilize at a level acceptable to the investigator, and Pfizer concurs with that assessment.

-An investigator's causality assessment is the determination of whether there exists a reasonable possibility that IBRANCE or other Pfizer product caused or contributed to an adverse event.
-If the investigator's final determination of causality is "unknown" and s/he cannot determine whether IBRANCE caused the event, the safety event must be reported within 24 hours.
+An investigator's causality assessment is the determination of whether there exists a reasonable possibility that palbociclib or other oncologic medicinal products for HR+/HER2- MBC caused or contributed to an adverse event.
+If the investigator's final determination of causality is "unknown" and s/he cannot determine whether palbociclib or other oncologic medicinal products for HR+/HER2- MBC caused the event, the safety event must be reported within 24 hours.

-If the investigator cannot determine the etiology of the event but s/he determines that IBRANCE or other Pfizer product did not cause the event, this should be clearly documented on the eCRF and the NIS AEM Report Form.
+If the investigator cannot determine the etiology of the event but s/he determines that palbociclib or other oncologic medicinal products for HR+/ HER2- MBC did not cause the event, this should be clearly documented on the eCRF and the NIS AEM Report Form.